 Baby carriers that force a child’s legs into a straight or dangling position are unhealthy and potentially dangerous.
 When being transported in a carrier, a baby’s hips should be spread apart and bent, almost in a squatting position.

 “Parents and caregivers are encouraged to choose a baby carrier that allows healthy hip positioning, in addition to other safety considerations.
-When babies are carried, especially for prolonged periods of time, the hips should be allowed to spread apart with the thighs supported and the hips bent.”
+When babies are carried, especially for prolonged periods, the hips should be allowed to spread apart with the thighs supported and the hips bent.”

-Hip dysplasia is a condition where the bones of the hip joint are misaligned, instable, and/or loose.
+Hip dysplasia is a condition where the bones of the hip joint are misaligned, unstable, and/or loose.
 Other common names for the same condition include:

 The diagram on the left indicates a normal hip joint, while the diagram on the right indicates a hip joint with dysplasia, where the socket is shallow.